Columbus Monthly: Columbus composer helps us to learn to hear

 For nearly 150 years, southeast Ohio has been booming and busting.
 Fracking, Harnetty believes, is merely the next phase of the same boom-bust cycle, which comes just as some natural areas are beginning to recover.

-“They’ve been doing all these great things where they put these systems in upstream to fight the acid mine drainage, and it’s working,” Harnetty said.
+“They’ve been doing all these great things where they put systems in upstream to fight the acid mine drainage, and it’s working,” Harnetty said.
 “So for the first time in 100 years, a lot of wildlife is coming back.
 Species of fish have come back, and that brings back the kingfisher, and that brings back other animals.
 Right at the time when there’s real noticeable recovery, there’s another boom/bust cycle happening.”

 Harnetty also realizes not everyone in Shawnee and the surrounding area will agree with his stance on fracking, and he sympathizes with the need for jobs in the area.
 “I don’t have a solution,” he said.
 He also acknowledged that no matter how much time he spends in Shawnee or how many hours he spends researching and listening, he’ll always be a Columbus resident, and therefore an outsider.